openaps/AndroidAPSdocs/docs/EN/Getting-Started/Pump-Choices.md

 - Accu-Chek Combo
 - Accu-Chek Insight
 - some old Medtronic
-- Insulet Omnipod (Eros not DASH)
+- Insulet Omnipod (Eros and DASH)
 - DanaR
 - DanaRS
+- Dana-i
+- Diaconn G8

 pumps.
 Details of the status of other pumps that may have the potential to work with AndroidAPS are listed on the [Future (possible) Pumps](Future-possible-Pump-Drivers.md) page.